pfsense/docs/source/virtualization/vmware-appliance.rst

 Using the VMware Appliance
 ==========================

-A pre-built VMware Appliance, the pfSense® Virtual Security Gateway Appliance for VMware®, is available in OVA format as a part of the |premium_content_link|.
+The pre-built VMware Appliance, formerly known as the pfSense® Virtual Security Gateway Appliance for VMware®, has been discontinued.
+To run pfSense under VMware ESXi or Workstation, install it from an ``.iso`` image and then install the ``open-vm-tools`` package.
+This is covered in :doc:`/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi`